natecraddock/workspaces.nvim/README.md

     -- lists of hooks to run after specific actions
-    -- hooks can be a lua function or a vim command (string) -- if only one hook is needed, the list may be omitted hooks = {
+    -- hooks can be a lua function or a vim command (string) -- lua hooks take a name, a path, and an optional state table -- if only one hook is needed, the list may be omitted hooks = {
         add = {},
         remove = {},
+        rename = {},
         open_pre = {},
         open = {},
     },